nop33/si/src/content/subpage/donate/index.md

       multilateral governance of transformative AI.

-      As of October 2024, we could effectively leverage an additional **CHF 3MM to 4.3MM** until the end of 2026.
+      We could effectively leverage an additional **CHF 3MM to 4.3MM** until the end of 2026.
 Every contribution directly helps us maintain our independence and achieve sustained financial stability. **Our current plans** involve:

       * Working with national representatives and UN Secretariats to support the development of an effective **International Scientific Panel on AI**;